 This is very much the spirit of Steven Pinker’s book, Enlightenment Now. with too little acknowledgement of the wisdom of the final sentence.
 The book uses data to argue for Reason, Humanism, Science and Progress but is overambitious as a cognitive linguist by trade determines what is proper moral reasoning, what the Enlightenment is, what Humanism is and assumes progress is inevitable.

 That having a computer or smartphone is the better choice overall (if it is really a ‘choice’ if your peers, education and employment decide for you) does not mean we can self-righteously declare progress and superiority to nonindustrial societies or our ancestors who having never experienced our progress never knew how bad they had it – so did they have it bad to them really?
 Whose progress is it, says who?
-There is no comparison except looking from the biased present with the modernist or chronology snobbery decried by Einstein in his wonderful Ideas And Opinions or the parochial view of ethnocentrism.
+There is no comparison except looking from the biased present with the modernist or chronology snobbery decried by Einstein in his wonderful Ideas And Opinions, or the parochial view of ethnocentrism.
+(Ethnocentrism by the by means this: evaluation of other cultures according to preconceptions originating in the standards and customs of one’s own culture.)

 For declaring progression means allowing for regressions among progressions.
 And the metaphorical climb, line or ladder of either/or progress or regress doesn’t exist in a chart but chaotically varies across contingent vocabularies, communities and histories in a much less neat and less comfy way than this very righteous book tries to make me believe.
 Lacking rigour is effective marketing; Bill Gates certainly liked it enough to say it’s his favourite book ever.
 Maybe something to do with validating his effect computerising and homogenising the world.
 But who is he to say?
 An American billionaire that does philanthropy American-style; giving away without sacrificing anything personally.
 Getting applause too, and to buy (take) esteemed art from public galleries.